 - b.
-Readjust the 2K-ohm, 10-mil integrator set potentiometer by rotating it in one direction until the detent clapper does not appear to be stationary, but displays erratic motions.
+Readjust the 2K-ohm, 10 Mil Integrator Set potentiometer by rotating in one direction until the detent clapper does not appear to be stationary, but displays erratic motions.
 Measure the dc voltage at pin F2B02 and record this high voltage limit.
 Next, turn the potentiometer in the opposite direction until the detent clapper motion is first smooth, and then once again erratic.
 Once more, measure the voltage at pin F2B02 and record this low voltage limit. - c.
-Make a final adjustment of the potentiometer to ensure that the voltage at pin F2B02 is 65% of the difference between the extremes of voltage limits producing erratic motion with the most positive value taken as 100%.
-When determining the extremes, the carriage should be allowed to travel in both the forward and reverse directions.
-The actuator is now properly adjusted for 10 milli-inch steps.
+Perform a final adjustment of the potentiometer to ensure that the voltage at pin F2B02 is 65% of the difference between the extremes of voltage limits producing erratic motion with the most positive value taken as 100%.
+When determining the extremes, the carraige should be allowed to travel in both the forward and reverse directions.
+The actuator is now properly adjusted for 10 milliinch steps.